 In my opinion, word-of-mouth is the most effective form of advertising.
 In fact, I would have no qualms if the Florida Bar banned lawyer advertising altogether.
 Of course, I do advertise in some form; I have a website, business cards, and two modest billboards.
 But when attorneys produce commercial after commercial, there is a reason that they need that kind of exposure.

 Let me be clear: I am not seeking to paint all lawyers associated with lawyer referral services with one brush.
-In fact, there are some competent law firms and individual attorneys that are members of such groups.
-However, it’s time for consumers to learn the whole truth about 411-Pain, 411-pain attorneys, 800-Ask-Gary, and other for-profit lawyer referral services in general.
+There are some competent law firms and individual attorneys that are members of such groups.
+However, it’s time for consumers to learn the truth about 411 PAIN, 1800-Ask-Gary, and other for-profit lawyer referral services.

 I strongly recommend that car accident victims thoroughly research their options prior to selecting a personal injury attorney.
 Further, one should not select a lawyer based solely on an advertisement.
 In this case, it’s not even a lawyer who is advertising their services.
 Rather, the services are being advertised by a referral service through a non-attorney spokesperson.